 They also contain the amino acid tryptophan, which acts as a precursor to the neurotransmitter serotonin, otherwise known as our happy hormone.

 This hormone also plays a role in regulating our sleep patterns.

-Substances contained in bananas also may play a role in the release of another brain chemical dopamine, which is associated with pleasure and motivation.
+Substances contained in bananas also may play a role in the release of another brain chemical dopamine, associated with pleasure and motivation.

-Be aware that bananas do contain high levels of sugar.
+Be mindful that bananas do contain high levels of sugar.

 They are great for an energising snack or in smoothies when combined with some protein like nuts, protein powder or yogurt.